Andarius/piou/README.md

 - `cmd_color`: set the color of the command in the help
 - `option_color`: set the color of the positional / keyword arguments in the help
+- `default_color`: set the color of the default values in the help
 - `show_default`: show the default values if the keyword arguments (if available)

 You can create your own Formatter by subclassing the `Formatter` class (see